|Apocalypse Later - Press||Site Map|

 My best experience was when I met Dan Haggerty at the Wild West Festival in Glendale.
 As I gave him a dedicated copy of the book, because it contains a review of one of his films, he asked which one I'd covered.
 I mentioned that he looked great with pink ribbons in his hair and he knew I was talking about the transvestite biker movie, Pink Angels.
 He jokingly called for me to be thrown out of the venue but was then kind enough to sign my own copy of the book on the page with the Pink Angels poster.

-Given that I'd struggled with the demographics for the film, given that it seemed to be to be potential offensive to both bikers and gay men, which characters constituted the majority of the movie, I asked Dan who he thought the audience was supposed to be for this movie.
-He thought about it then looked at me and said, "I guess you are."
+Given that I'd struggled with the demographics for the film, as it seemed to be to be potentially offensive to both bikers and gay men, which characters constituted the majority of the movie, I asked Dan who he thought the audience was supposed to be for this movie.
+He thought about it, then looked at me and said, "I guess you are."
 Thanks, Dan and R.I.P.

 Current copyright law in the US tells me that I should be able to profit from my work until 75 years after I've been buried.
 I don't buy into that because copyright was always intended to benefit the public (not creators) by ensuring a constant flow of work into the public domain where the public could do whatever they liked with it.
 It's how Disney got famous!
 To ensure that creators kept creating, it also gave them a temporary monopoly on their work, which was originally 14 years.
 If I couldn't make money off a book in 14 years, then let the public have their turn.